Neural Canonical Transformation for the Spectra of Fluxional Molecule CH5+: Results

 \subsection{Zero-point Energy and Radial Distribution Functions of Ground State}

-The zero-point energy we obtain is 10977.89(0.03) $\text{cm}^{-1}$, around 60 $\text{cm}^{-1}$ above the quantum DMC result reported in Ref.~\cite{huang_quantum_2006}.
-The RNVP network used to construct the NCT does not intrinsically enforce the permutational symmetry of the five hydrogen atoms.
-Consequently, the calculated ground-state wavefunction is not strictly constrained to the correct $A_1^+$ symmetry, which may contribute to the observed variational error.
-However, our initial basis is constructed from atomic coordinates centered at the origin with same hydrogen frequencies and is therefore symmetric with respect to hydrogen permutation.
-The RNVP network is thus the only component that can introduce a slight symmetry breaking.
-Despite this limitation, we will illustrate later that the NCT method successfully learns a delocalized wavefunction that explores all 120 equivalent minima on the PES, accurately capturing the fluxional nature of CH$_5^+$.
+The zero-point energy we obtain is 10917.98(2.90)~$\text{cm}^{-1}$, which agrees with the reference zero-point energy reported in the PES paper~\cite{jin_ab_2006}.
+This agreement validates the adequacy of our computational setup for capturing the unique properties of this molecule.
+Without further architectural modification, we proceed to scale our calculation to excited states.
+In the following, we will illustrate that the NCT method successfully learns a delocalized wavefunction that explores the equivalent minima on the PES, capturing the fluxional nature of CH$_5^+$.

 The radial distribution functions of C-H distances and H-H distances of the ground state are shown in \Fig{fig:gs_ch_hh}.
 The units of the C-H distances and the H-H distances are given in angstroms.
-As we initialize the hydrogen wavefunction as the Hartree product of identical one-dimensional HO wavefunctions, it is expected that the initial wavefunction would have five protons equally distributed on the sphere centered on the carbon atom.
-The structure of the CH$_5^+$ is learned by the wavefunction as the NCT method explores the PES.
+The structure of CH$_5^+$ is learned by the wavefunction as the NCT method explores the PES.

 The results show that the C-H distances form a wide unimodal distribution.
-This indicates that all the C-H bonds have significant flexibility in length and it would be impossible to distinguish them from the bond length.
+This indicates that all the C-H bonds have significant flexibility in length, making it impossible to distinguish individual C-H bonds by bond length alone.
 The H-H distances form a bimodal distribution.
-The first peak occurs around 1.0\AA~with weak intensity, and the main peak takes place around 1.9 \AA.
-The 1.0 \AA~peak indicates that there are a significant number of hydrogen atoms that are close to each other, forming the H$_2$ moiety.
-The 1.9 \AA~peak is formed by other hydrogen pairs.
+The first peak occurs around 1.0~\AA~with weak intensity, and the main peak takes place around 1.9~\AA.
+The 1.0~\AA~peak indicates that there are a significant number of hydrogen pairs that are close to each other, forming the H$_2$ moiety.
+The 1.9~\AA~peak is formed by other hydrogen pairs.
 The unimodal C-H distances and bimodal H-H distances confirm that the quantum ground state is dominated by CH$_3^+$ and H$_2$, which is also consistent with previous studies in Ref.~\cite{thompson_ch_2005,marx_structural_1995,hinkle_characterizing_2008}.